omarkohl/rationality-freiburg.de/content/posts/meetup-2022-05-13/index.md

 There is no fixed agenda or structure other than talking and getting to know each other.
 If there is enough interest we will give an introduction to Bayesian thinking and how to apply it in your day-to-day life.

 We will meet at 17:00 pm CEST (German time) at the Schwabentor in Freiburg and will walk up the Schloßberg to the Kanonenplatz and then decide where to go next.
+We will carry a sign saying "www.rationality-freiburg.de", so you can easily find us.

 https://www.openstreetmap.org/way/129932309